MYahiatene/Sales-Taxes/README.md

 ### To run the App follow the following steps:

-1. Download all frontend and backend dependencies/files(may take some time, be patient ;)) and start the backend server.
+1. Maven Wrapper downloads all frontend and backend dependencies/files(may take some time, be patient ;)) into your project folder and starts the backend server.
 In the Project root folder type the following command in the terminal:
 ```
 ./mvnw spring-boot:run